larryhastings/starvote/README.md

 Once you've added all the ballots, call `poll.result` to compute the winner.
 If there's an unbreakable tie, `poll.result` will raise an `UnbreakableTieError`.
+You can get a text description of the tie by calling `str` on the exception; also, you can get a list of the tied candidates in its `candidates` attribute.

-The following scenarios can result in an unbreakable tie:
+The following scenarios produce an unbreakable tie:

 * If the top two candidates tie during the automated runoff round *and* their scores are also a tie.